jpalma-espinosa/jpalma-espinosa.github.io/_pages/about.md

 ===============

 Hello!
-I'm Javier, an electrical engineer / Scientist / Director of Photography from Santiago de Chile.
+I'm Javier, an electrical engineer / Scientist / Director of Photography from [Santiago de Chile](https://en.wikipedia.org/wiki/Santiago).

 I started this website because I thought it was the time for me to move all my thoughts, ideas and projects to the web.
-However, I will use this space to promote my work, share some tips and hints, and talk about my passion and future carreer: science.
+However, I will use this space to promote my work, share some tips and hints, and talk about my passion and future carreer: Neuroscience.

 Overview